huggingface/transformers/docs/source/en/tasks/image_to_image.md

 ```
 ![Image](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/transformers/tasks/cat.jpg)

-We can now do inference with pipeline.
+We can now do inference with the pipeline.
 We will get an upscaled version of the cat image.

 ```python
 upscaled = pipe(image)